PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - Possible issue: The calculation by S11.MLP of D4.T5 // 10 = (D4.T1 + D3.T4 // 10) // 10 seems complex.
 Can this calc be done by the MLP?
   - Possible solution: The D4.T1 and D3.T4 values are in the residual stream.
 Is this a trigram?
 TBA

+# 2 vs 3 attention heads
+We prefer compact models.
+Could the model be more dense?
+- The long staircase seems to have 2 heads doing the same thing
+- Much of L1 is not used
+- There are some unused heads in L0in early steps.
+Try n_layers=2 with n_heads=2 gives:

 # Pulling it all together (TBD)
 TBA